Mooneerams Solicitors

 If you are considering bringing an assault at work claim against your employer, seek legal advice.
 Make sure that you talk with an experienced assault at work solicitor.

-The law relating to both assault at work claims and accident at work claims is similar.
-That said, assault in the workplace cases are often the more complicated claims to pursue.
+The law relating to assault at work claims and other accident at work claims is similar.
+However, assault in the workplace claims are often some of the more complex types of claims to pursue.
 In effect, you are claiming that your employer was to blame for the deliberate act of another person.
 That person may or may not be a colleague.

 Mooneerams are specialist personal injury solicitors.
 We only deal with claims on behalf of claimants.
 That means we act for those who seek access to justice to claim compensation and to put right, a wrong.